-Small Business COVID-19 Relief Grant Program - California law allows an exclusion from gross income for grant allocations received by a taxpayer pursuant to the COVID-19 Relief Grant under Executive Order No. E 20/21-182 and the California Small Business COVID-19 Relief Grant Program established by Section 12100.83 of the Government Code.
+Small business COVID-19 relief grant - California law allows an exclusion from gross income for grant allocations received by a taxpayer pursuant to the COVID-19 Relief Grant under Executive Order No. E 20/21-182 and the California Small Business COVID-19 Relief Grant Program established by Section 12100.83 of the Government Code.
 If you included any amount as income for federal purposes on line 8z, column A, enter the amount on line 8z, column B.

-Income exclusion for rent forgiveness - If for federal purposes gross income includes a tenant's rent liability that is forgiven by a landlord or rent forgiveness provided through funds grantees received as a direct allocation from the Secretary of the Treasury, enter in line 8z, column B the amount of this type of income included in line 8z, column A.
+Income exclusion for rent forgiveness - If, for federal purposes, gross income includes a tenant's rent liability that is forgiven by a landlord or rent forgiveness provided through funds grantees received as a direct allocation from the Secretary of the Treasury, enter on line 8z, column B the amount of this type of income included on line 8z, column A.